A question we’re often asked as a content marketing agency that is involved in publishing is: ‘are printed magazines sustainable?’

 What’s the carbon footprint of a brand magazine?

-Yes, it does take a lot of water to grow a forest.
+True, it takes a lot of water to grow a forest.
 But, as Two Sides point out, intake does not equal consumption.
 93% of the water used in the European paper industry is returned, having been reused within the mill before being suitably treated.

 Why print is important in content marketing